 The COVID-19 pandemic highlighted longstanding health and economic disparities in North Carolina.
-From the start, North Carolina recognized the importance of promoting equity not only to recover, but to maintain and expand opportunities for historically underserved populations to access benefits and services.
+From the start, North Carolina recognized the importance of promoting equity to maintain and expand opportunities for historically underserved populations to access benefits and services.
 This commitment to eliminating disparities is evident across government services in the state, from the Governor's Office to the agencies in charge of administering individual ARPA projects.
 NCPRO has made equity a point of emphasis during Interagency Recovery Working Group meetings.